red5pro/truetime-studio-production/README.md

   <img src="assets/Red5_Truetime_black.png" alt="Red5 TrueTime" style="height: 60px" />
 </h3>

-# Red5 TrueTime
+# Red5 TrueTime Studio for Production

-The Red5 TrueTime is a web-based application for broadcasting content providers that provides an interface to preview multiple live streams delivered in a single stream from the [Red5 TrueTime Multiview for Production](https://github.com/red5pro/truetime-production) technology to deliver Interstitial streams to multiple end-users with sub-400ms latency.
+The Red5 TrueTime Studio for Production is a web-based application for broadcasting content providers that provides an interface to preview multiple live streams delivered in a single stream from the [Red5 TrueTime Multiview for Production](https://github.com/red5pro/truetime-production) technology to deliver Interstitial streams to multiple end-users with sub-400ms latency.

 Along with being able to select a single live stream to deliver from several concurrent live streams, the web-based application allows for pre-recorded Clip and Ad insertion during a live stream.
 Once either a Clip or Ad has finished, the stream will return to the previously selected live stream.